MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/vlactivation/tools-to-manage-volume-activation-of-office.md

  ***Applies to:*** *Volume licensed versions of Office 2019 and Office 2016, including Project and Visio*

-The Office Software Protection Platform script (ospp.vbs), the Software License Manager script (slmgr.vbs), and the Volume Activation Management Tool (VAMT) can help you configure and test volume license editions of Office 2016.
+The Office Software Protection Platform script (ospp.vbs), the Software License Manager script (slmgr.vbs), and the Volume Activation Management Tool (VAMT) can help you configure and test volume licensed versions of Office, including Project and Visio.
 Before you read this article, we recommend that you read [Plan volume activation of Office](plan-volume-activation-of-office.md), [Activate volume licensed versions of Office by using MAK](activate-office-by-using-mak.md), and [Activate volume licensed versions of Office by using Active Directory](activate-office-by-using-active-directory.md).

-> [!IMPORTANT]
-> This information applies to volume license editions of Office 2016.
-It does not apply to Office 365 ProPlus.
-Office 365 ProPlus is licensed through a subscription.
-If you are an admin and you want to activate Office 365 ProPlus for your company, review the [Overview of licensing and activation in Office 365 ProPlus](../overview-of-licensing-and-activation-in-office-365-proplus.md) instead.

 <a name="ospp"> </a>

 ## The ospp.vbs script

-The Office Software Protection Platform script (ospp.vbs) enables you to configure volume license editions of Office 2016 client products.
-By default, the ospp.vbs script is installed in the following folder:
+The Office Software Protection Platform script (ospp.vbs) enables you to configure volume licensed versions of Office products, including Project and Visio.
+The opss.vbs script is located in the Program Files\Microsoft Office\Office16 folder.
+If you installed the 32-bit version of Office on a 64-bit operating system, go to the Program Files (x86)\Microsoft Office\Office16 folder.

-64-bit edition: %installdir%\Program Files\Microsoft Office\Office16\

-32-bit edition: %installdir%\Program Files (x86)\Microsoft Office\Office16\

 Running ospp.vbs requires the cscript.exe script engine.
 To see the Help file, type the following command, and then press ENTER: